EarthScope/rover/docs/development.md

 this creates `rover.tgz` in the `roverdev` directory.

+It is not recommended to install code on the development machine (instead, test on a VM), but you can run `python setup.py install` from inside `rover23` is needed.

 To generate the code manually (this will create a `rover23` directory in `roverdev`):